 As well as allowing us to reconnect with a more natural cycle of eating, practicing seasonal food shopping and growing supports sustainability and local companies who grow and source ingredients.

 Spring is the very beginning of a new and exciting season and for months we have been working with heavy ingredients like root vegetables at The Terrace.
 As spring arrives, the menu begins to lighten.

 April is when spring really starts shifting the food cycle; it’s the month to welcome asparagus, radish, rocket and our other salad leaves which in turn offer promise of al fresco dining and garden parties – what’s not to love!

 Here are some of our favourite spring ingredients:

 Meanwhile, as you read this The Terrace Restaurant’s very own Kitchen Garden is growing wild garlic and sprouting broccoli for this wonderful new season, but when it can’t quite accommodate an entire restaurant’s ingredients list, The Terrace uses local suppliers wherever is possible so nothing has to travel too far.

 The Terrace’s dairy, fresh fruit and vegetables come from family run, Hampshire-based companies, Wrights Dairy and Harvest Fine Foods whilst you couldn’t get any closer for the delicious breakfast bacon and sausages sourced from the delightful Pondhead Farm, just 6 miles away in Lyndhurst.

+"Scrambled eggs, wild garlic and morels.
 Delicious!
-Especially as the wild garlic is grown in The Terrace’s very own Kitchen Garden and the eggs laid by the happy resident chickens.
+We grow wild garlic in The Terrace’s very own Kitchen Garden and the eggs are laid by the resident chickens."

 “People are really enjoying classic flavour pairings like hazelnut and chocolate and duck and orange.”